sebastiancarlos/cl-yasboi/README.md

 I do expect that if an acceptable solution to the versioning problem is found, it would take the form of a patch or a fork to Quicklisp, rather than a solution which wraps Quicklisp.
 But that's just my opinion.

+Also, check [Vend](https://github.com/fosskers/vend) for donwloading dependencies directly into your project repository.

 #### External Resources
 - [Qlot Homepage](https://qlot.tech/)